Unifying lower bounds for algebraic machines, semantically: First lower bounds

 This result of Steele and Yao adapts in a straightforward manner to a notion of algebraic computation trees describing the construction of the polynomials to be tested by mean of multiplications and additions of the coordinates.
 The authors remarked this result uses techniques quite similar to that of Mulmuley's lower bounds for the model of \emph{\prams without bit operations}.
-It is also strongly similar to the techniques used by Cucker in proving that \NCReal$\subsetneq$ \PTimeReal \cite{Cucker92}.
+It is also strongly similar to the techniques used by Cucker in proving that \complexityclass[\realN]{NC}{}$\subsetneq$ \PtimeReal \cite{Cucker92}.

 However, a refinement of Steele and Yao's method was quickly obtained by Ben-Or so as to allow for computing divisions and taking square roots in this notion of algebraic computation trees.
-We will now explain Ben-Or techniques from within the framework of graphings.
-We will later adapt this refinement of Steele and Yao's method to Mulmuley's \emph{\prams without bit operations}, in order to obtain the main theorem of this paper.
+In the next section, we explain Ben-Or techniques from within the framework of graphings through the introduction of \emph{entropic co-trees}.
+We first explain how the present approach already captures Mulmuley's proof of lower bounds for \emph{\prams without bit operations}, which we will later strengthen using entropic co-trees.